QuantConnect/quantconnect-cli/README.md

 ## `qcli projects:info`

-display information about a project
+display useful information about a project

 ```
 USAGE